sundogbio/szi-tile-source/README.md

 specify `headers`, `mode`, and `credentials` properties that will be passed straight through to the call to `fetch` - see the
-[Fetch API Mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for details of how these work, as well as the section on [server requirements below](#the-server)
+[Fetch API Mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for details of how these work, though note that setting `mode` to `no-cors` is not supported - [see server requirements below](#the-server) for an explanation of why.

 ### Requirements and Limitations